experimentsym3/experimentsym3.github.io/_projects/7_project.md

 ### ✨ Motivation

 Wearable devices generate vast amounts of motion data, but building a practical recognition pipeline requires more than collecting sensor readings.
-This project focused on designing an **adaptive activity recognition system** that balances classification accuracy, latency, and energy consumption, targeting scenarios like smoking detection, eating, and locomotion monitoring.
+This project focused on designing an **adaptive activity recognition system** that balances classification accuracy, latency, and energy consumption, targeting scenarios like smoking, eating, and drinking recognition.

-Unlike many prior studies that use fixed data collection parameters, this approach dynamically adjusted sampling rates and window sizes depending on detected motion state (e.g., static vs. complex), aiming for efficient yet reliable recognition.
+Unlike many prior studies that use fixed data collection parameters, this approach dynamically adjusted sampling rates and window sizes depending on detected activity state (e.g., static vs. complex), aiming for efficient yet reliable recognition.

 ---